White stork conservation

 News from the project - July 2023

 During 2023, 20 juvenile storks from Nordens Ark could be sent down to Skåne for the annual stork release at Hemmestorp's mill in Skåne.
 A total of 41 storks were released, of which 4 were fitted with GPS transmitters.
+This year's breeding season in the wild resulted in 55 breeding pairs and a total of 80 fledglings.
+That is slightly less than last year's record result with 61 breeding pairs and 104 chicks.

 In collaboration with